The Magical Snæfellsnes Peninsula in West-Iceland - Arnarstapi and Hellnar

 The statue was donated and erected by the owners of Hellnar in 1989.

-You can both walk and drive to Maríulind.
-To reach the statue you drive down the road from the Hellnar view-point towards the Fjöruhúsið café, but instead of turning to the right for the café when you are down the hill you drive on and turn left for Maríulind.
+To reach the statue you drive down the road from the Hellnar viewpoint towards the Fjöruhúsið café, but instead of turning to the right for the café when you are down the hill you drive on and turn left for Maríulind.

 There is a sign leading the way.
-You can drive almost up to the holy spring water, it is just a couple of minutes drive on this road.
-There you can park your car and walk for a minute up to Maríulind.
-When you see it from the road the white statue of Virgin Mary looks so tiny and lovely.
+When you see it from the road the white statue of the Virgin Mary looks so tiny and lovely.

 I believe that there are healing powers at work here.

 The statue of the Virgin Mary by Maríulind holy spring water